 The market research group Gartner, Inc. released a press news about the worldwide market share of PDA ventors and operating systems on 22nd May 2007.
-3.1 million Windows CE units have been sold in the 1st guarter 2007.
+3.1 million Windows CE units have been sold in the 1st quarter 2007.
 This represents a dominant position with a market share of 62.1% by operating systems.
-The Windows CE operating system increased his share compared 2006 quarter 52.8% and million to the 1st with 1.9 units sold.
+The Windows CE operating system increased his share compared to the 1st quarter 2006 with 52.8% and 1.9 million units sold.